dansmyers/AI/1-Search/Deliverables/3-Six_Degree_of_Wikipedia_(feat._Claude_Code).md

 - Use the *bidirectional iterative deepening* search algorithm.
 The method runs two iterative deepening searches, one starting at the source and the other at the end, looking for a node where they meet in the middle.
 Bidirectional search can be significantly faster than a single-direction search but requires working backwards from the goal, which isn't possible for some problems.

+- Cut off the search and return failure if it doesn't complete within a chain of seven articles, corresponding to a max search depth of four.

 - Don't implement any caching of results for the first version.

 - Using a single thread to manage the search is fine; you don't need multiple threads running in parallel.